brainfoolong/form-data-json/README.md

 'clearOthers': false
 }
 ```

+## How to contribute
+* Please write an issue before you start programming.
+* Always test the official supported browsers.
+* Write all tests in `docs/tests/test.html`.
+Each new option must have an own test.

 ### Migration/Changelog from v1 to v2
 * Class `FormDataJsonOptions` removed.
 Use bare `{}` objects now as options